 - Rest.
 People who are experiencing spasms due to muscle strain may find relief by resting the stomach muscles and avoiding abdominal exercises.

 - Heat.
 Applying a heat pack or hot water bottle to the stomach can relax the muscles and ease spasms.
-Heating pads are available for purchase online.

 - Massage.
 Gently massaging the stomach muscles can improve blood flow and ease cramps and spasms.

 - Hydration.
 Drinking plenty of water can help avoid dehydration, which may cause stomach spasms or make them worse.
 Sports drinks that replenish electrolytes may also help but should be used in moderation, as they are often high in sugar.